desiredState/dStf/README.md

     └── main.tf          # A placeholder for your own Terraform configuration.
 ```

+You can then proceed to bulk out the `terraform/` directory with your own Terraform configurations, modules, etc.

 #### .gitignore
 It is **important** to ensure you have the following entries in your repo's `.gitignore` file.
 Missing these could lead to secrets being pushed to the remote.